sheltermanager/asm3/src/static/pages/manual/_sources/animals.txt

 Due vaccinations for the purposes of reporting, alerts and the medical book are those that have a required date, but no given date yet.

+Expires is a "belt and braces" reminder.
+The system expects you to set the expires date when you don't expect this vaccination to be given again during the animal's stay with the shelter - eg: a booster vaccination that won't be given again for a year.
+It means the system can remind you a new vaccination needs administering in the unlikely the event that the animal is still in the care of the shelter when the date arrives.
+To get rid of the alert for an expired vaccination, create a new required vaccination for that animal of the same type.

 Test
 ^^^^